Longer-Term Outlook

 Chart of Advances - Declines

-[NC] The Russell 1000 Index tracks the 1000 top largest companies by market capitalization in the United States, which represent about 90% of the total market capitalization of the Russell 3000 Index.
+[NC] Most of the indexes are capitalized weighted.
+That means that large-cap stocks are given the most weight and smaller-capitalization stocks don't contribute much to the index.
+The Advance-Decline Line takes all stocks into consideration in an equal-weighted manner.
+The Russell 1000 Index tracks the 1000 top largest companies by market capitalization in the United States, which represent about 90% of the total market capitalization of the Russell 3000 Index.
 The Advance-Decline Line is a breadth indicator based on net advances, which is the number of advancing stocks less the number of declining stocks.
-The A-D Line above includes all stocks on the New York Stock Exchange.
-The Percentage Price Oscillator (PPO) is equivalent to the MACD and it is below zero predicting a down move in the market.
+The A-D Line includes all stocks on the New York Stock Exchange.

 Basis of UP/DOWN and BULL/BEAR Cycle Indications